 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade

-Serbia is in the gradual process of accession to the EU and receives substantial EU development funds.
-The EU, particularly Germany and Italy, remains the country’s biggest source of trade and investment.
-China, Turkey, and Russia are also highly active in Serbia, focusing on procurements, investments, continued trade liberalization, and infrastructure.
-Serbia is the fourth biggest recipient of Chinese investment in Europe, particularly in greenfield projects, and has discussed participation in China’s Belt & Road Initiative.
+Russia, China, and neighboring Balkan countries are very active in Serbia, focusing on procurements, investments, continued trade liberalization, and infrastructure.
+Serbia is the fourth biggest recipient of Chinese investment in Europe, particularly in greenfield projects, and is an active participant in China’s Belt & Road Initiative.

 American investment in Serbia now totals around $4.8 billion and is growing.
 U.S. exports of goods to Serbia has fluctuated from $551.2 million in 2019 to $442.3 million in 2020, to rise again in 2021 to $483.4 million.
 Primary exports from the United States include aviation parts and machines, pharmaceutical and medical products, vinyl chloride polymers, as well as tobacco and optical instruments.
 U.S. imports from Serbia have grown from $303 million in 2019 to $369.3 million in 2020 and $512.9 million in 2021 (Statistical Office of the Republic of Serbia data).
 FIAT automobiles are a major U.S. import from Serbia, followed by tires, frozen fruits and nuts, and hunting rifles and ammunition.
 In May 2022, Serbia ranked 132 among U.S. export destinations, and 94 among importers to the U.S. (U.S. Census Bureau data).